What Does Pet Insurance Cover

 How It Works

 Comfort your companion when they get medication from the vet by sitting next to them and petting them.
 First, our veterinarians inject the pet with a sedative, and then they administer the euthanasia medicine.
 Your veterinarian will go over the procedure and injection sites with you.
-Some veterinarians reserve the use of a sedative for pets who are extremely nervous.
+Some veterinarians reserve sedation for pets who are extremely nervous.

 Both the injection and the medication include the risk of some discomfort.
 Determine whether it’s a good idea for your pet by consulting with your vet.
 Quiet or very sick dogs who are having difficulty breathing may not need it.
-In order to administer the injection directly into your pet’s vein, the vet may insert an intravenous catheter into a vein in his or her leg.
+To administer the injection directly into your pet’s vein, the vet may insert an intravenous catheter into a vein in your pet’s leg.

 What Comes Next?